apivideo/api.video-api-client-generator/templates/documentation/delivery-analytics/analytics.md

 ## Requirements

-> 📘
->
+{% capture content %}
-> The Analytics feature is available using api.video's video player.
-Check out the [Video Player SDK](https://docs.api.video/docs/video-player-sdk) for details about the implementation.
+The Analytics feature is available using api.video's video player.
+Check out the [Video Player SDK](/sdks/player/apivideo-player-sdk.md) for details about the implementation.

->
-> When using third-party players, you need to implement the [Video.js](https://docs.api.video/docs/videojs-analytics-plugin) or [Hls.js](https://docs.api.video/docs/hlsjs-analytics-plugin) analytics plugins, or the analytics modules for [Android](https://github.com/apivideo/api.video-android-player-analytics) or [iOS](https://github.com/apivideo/api.video-ios-player-analytics).
+When using third-party players, you need to implement the [Video.js](/sdks/player/apivideo-videojs-analytics.md) or [Hls.js](/sdks/player/apivideo-hlsjs-analytics.md) analytics plugins, or the analytics modules for [Android](/sdks/player/apivideo-android-player-analytics.md) or [iOS](/sdks/player/apivideo-swift-player-analytics.md).
 These enable you to collect and report play event data to api.video, so you can retrieve analytics from the API.
+{% endcapture %}
+{% include "_partials/callout.html" kind: "info", content: content %}

 # Usage